Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 MMA filed a general denial, and then, shortly thereafter, a summary judgment motion.
 In its summary

-as the sole investor limited partner, is required to increase its capital contribution to CHP by $100,000 and,
+MMA, as the sole investor limited partner, is required to increase its capital contribution to CHP by

-assertion, MMA relied primarily on section 5.2(E) of the Partnership Agreement, which provides,
+support of this assertion, MMA relied primarily on section 5.2(E) of the Partnership Agreement, which

 Federal Upward Basis Adjuster.
 If at any time and from time to time the Accountants shall determine or

-to the Investor Limited Partner during the Credit Period is greater than the Projected Aggregate Federal
+allocable to the Investor Limited Partner during the Credit Period is greater than the Projected

-Credit Amount, then the Capital Contribution of the Investor Limited Partner shall be increased in the
+Aggregate Federal Credit Amount, then the Capital Contribution of the Investor Limited Partner shall be

-aggregate by the "Federal Increase Factor" (as hereinafter defined) for each $1.00 that the Adjusted
+increased in the aggregate by the "Federal Increase Factor" (as hereinafter defined) for each $1.00

-Aggregate Federal Credit Amount properly allocable to the Investor Limited Partner during the Credit
+that the Adjusted Aggregate Federal Credit Amount properly allocable to the Investor Limited Partner

-Period is greater than the Projected Aggregate Federal Credit Amount.
-The "Federal Increase Factor" shall
+during the Credit Period is greater than the Projected Aggregate Federal Credit Amount.
+The "Federal

-be an amount equal to $0.84.
-In no event shall any increase in the Investor Limited Partner's Capital
+Increase Factor" shall be an amount equal to $0.84.
+In no event shall any increase in the Investor

-in section 5.2(E).
-Three of the terms relevant to this matter are defined in Article I of the Partnership
+terms in section 5.2(E).
+Three of the terms relevant to this matter are defined in Article I of the

 "Adjusted Aggregate Federal Credit Amount" means the product of (i) 99.99% and (ii) the aggregate